Safety on our campuses and in our communities is everyone’s responsibility.

 - Students exhibiting behavioral patterns that have the potential for disruption to others and impaired performance; or extreme changes in behavioral patterns ( i.e. hyperactivity or very rapid speech, depressed or lethargic mood, deterioration in hygiene, etc.)

-For mental health emergencies related to imminent danger to self or others please call 911.
+For mental health emergencies related to imminent danger to self or others, please call 988 or 911.

-The site is monitored daily and submissions are screened for priority standing.
-Referral sources are automatically notified by the system when their Web-based form is received.
-The Care and Concern Committee meets weekly to review the information submitted and determine the appropriate disposition.
+Submissions are immediately viewed by a Care and Concern team member and screened for priority standing.
+The Care Team Committee meets bi-weekly to review the information submitted and determine the appropriate disposition.
 Referrals will be made to the appropriate departments.
-All submissions and interventions are documented and records are confidentially maintained.
+All submissions and interventions are documented, and records are confidentially maintained.

-This early identification system is not meant to replace individual interventions by faculty and staff, campus policies or procedures which are currently in effect.
+Please note: This early identification system is not meant to replace individual interventions by faculty and staff, campus policies, or procedures that are currently in effect.
 It should only be used if other direct methods have been tried and failed.

 What about confidentiality?

 All information is kept confidential by all members.
-Information regarding students may be shared on a strictly “need to know” basis in order to refer the student to the correct campus resource or intervene as appropriate.
-FERPA allows for communication to be shared among “school officials” who have a legitimate educational interest.
+Information regarding students may be shared strictly on a “need to know” basis to refer the student to the correct campus resource or intervene as appropriate.
+FERPA allows communication to be shared among “school officials” with a legitimate educational interest.
 Under FERPA, there is a clear exception for any risks to health or safety.
-Faculty/staff issues will only be viewed by Human Resources officials to determine appropriate action.